echoreader/bytehuman.blog/posts/general-data-protection-regulation-checklist.md

 | **Vendor Management** | Vet your processors. | Signed Data Processing Agreements (DPAs). |
 | **Security** | Protect the data. | IT security policies and training records. |

+> Also check out [Data Governance Strategy Example](https://bytehuman.blog/data-governance-strategy-example/) — an article that covers a similar topic and complements this one.

 ## Key Takeaways

 *   **GDPR is Global:** It applies to you if you target or monitor EU citizens, regardless of your location.